ermongroup/cs228-notes/learning/structure/index.md

 Constraint-based approaches use the dataset to perform statistical tests of independence between variables and construct a graph accordingly.
 Score-based approaches search for network structures to maximize the likelihood of the dataset while controlling the complexity of the model.

-The goal of the modeling often guides the choice of approach.
+One's modeling goal often guides the choice of approach.
-A useful distinction to make is whether one is interested in estimating parameters of the conditional probability distributions or potentials in addition to the graphical structure.
+A useful distinction to make is whether one wants to estimate parameters of the conditional probability distributions in addition to the graphical structure.
-It may be the case that one is only interested in the qualitative statistical associations between the variables---namely, the graph itself and the conditional independence assertions it encodes.
+Sometimes, one is only interested in the qualitative statistical associations between the variables---namely, the graph itself and the conditional independence assertions it encodes.
 Such structure learning is sometimes called _knowledge discovery_.
-Since constraint-based techniques may avoid estimating parameters, they are natural in this setting.
+Since constraint-based techniques can avoid estimating parameters, they are natural candidates.
-On the other hand, score based techniques may be natural when one also wants to estimate parameters.
+On the other hand, score based techniques tend to be natural when one also wants parameter estimates.
 In the sequel, we briefly touch upon constraint-based approaches before turning to score-based approaches.

 ### Constraint-based approaches for knowledge discovery